-In his Live webinar, Tony Morgan identifies 10 thoughts and behaviors that prevent one from being an effective leader.
+Tony Morgan identifies 10 thoughts and behaviors that prevent one from being an effective leader.
 If you, I, or anyone want to make a real difference in our facilities or our communities, we need to avoid them.
 Keep these in mind.

 Don’t wait for more resources

 Do you want your organization to earn designation as a Baby-Friendly hospital?
 Have you been thinking: “We don’t have enough money for that”?
 Everyone thinks that — at first.
 But just look at the hundreds of US hospitals that have done it.

 Stop waiting for your boss to come along and say, “Hey, if I give you another $1,000,000 or another 2 FTEs, could you do something with that?”
 It’s not going to happen.
 Lead with your vision, not your need.
 Develop a good proposal to improve practice, and present to your boss.

 Don’t think you need a higher position to bring change

 Although I know many people who have suffered from this, luckily, I never did.
 (I started making waves when I was a staff nurse!)
 I relied on my powers of persuasion, and you can, too.

 Having the power to win over the hearts and minds of others is critical for change.
 Having a position or authority is optional.

 Seven words have always made my blood boil.
 It’s true now; it was true when I worked in a hospital.
 What are they?
 “Because we’ve always done it that way.”
 An effective leader isn’t content with the status quo.
 If there’s a better way, she uses her persuasive powers to lead change.

 Just don’t confuse persuasiveness with popularity.
 As the old saying goes, “If you want to get along, go along.
 If you want to get ahead, think for yourself.”